Tarballwalf/tarballwalf.github.io/posts/markdown/deployOffice2019.md

-## Deploy Office 2019 VLS
+## Deploy Office 2019 VLSC

-Before starting off, this is a guide on how to install Office 2019 using Volume Licensing Service, I'm assuming you already have a VLS ready account.
+Before starting off, this is a guide on how to install Office 2019 using Volume Licensing Service, I'm assuming you already have a VLSCCCCCCCC ready account.
 All the keys provided in this guide are taken from official microsoft sources.

-### Get Your Office 2019 Product Key from the VLS
+### Get Your Office 2019 Product Key from the VLSC

 1. Sign in to the VLSC.
 1. Find your Office 2019 product in the list and get it's Key.